diwashrestha/diwashrestha/content/posts/Visualize_Earthquake.md

 |8.8 |	Offshore Bio-Bio, Chile |	Maule Earthquake |	2010-02-27 |	06:34	|-36 |	-72 |	Duputel et al., 2012 |

-In this visualization i will also use data of the tectonic plates of the earth.I am using geojson of the earthmap and the tectonic to create the map.The data baout the tectonic plates and the world map i am taking from highcharter example.
+In this visualization we will also use data of the tectonic plates of the earth.
+We will be  using geojson of the earthmap and the tectonic to create the map.The data about the tectonic plates and the world map is taken  from [highcharter](http://jkunst.com/highcharter/highmaps.html) example.

 ```R
 getContent <- function(url) {